-Now, you’ve probably thought about ordering seat covers in the past but may have hesitated because you don’t know how the seat covers would fit over your seats, how they would look, or how to install them in the first place.
-Good news, though — they’ll look great, and they’ll install a lot easier than you imagined.
-Check out our an in-depth overview on how it’s done for both bucket and bench seats:
+So by now you’ve probably thought about ordering seat covers and one point or another, but may have hesitated because you don’t know how the seat covers would fit over your seats, how they would look, or even how to install them in the first place.
+Good news, everyone!
+We’ve got options that will look great, and they’re probably a lot easier to install than you might think.

-- Remove your headrests.
+Remove your headrests.

-- Slide the headrest covers into place and put your headrests back into the seat.
+Slide the headrest covers into place and put your headrests back into the seat.

-Bench seat installation
+Bench and back seat installation:

-- Remove your headrests.
+Remove your headrests.

-- Wrap the seat cover’s back piece around the bench seat’s back and pull it tight, making sure that the cover’s seams line up with your seat’s contours.
+Wrap the seat cover’s back piece around the bench seat’s back and pull it tight, making sure that the cover’s seams line up with your seat’s contours.

-- Tuck the seat cover through the crease of your seat and secure it on the backside with the Velcro or straps.
+Tuck the seat cover through the crease of your seat and secure it on the backside with the Velcro or straps.

-- Secure the Velcro seams around the outline of your seat, pulling as tight as you can.
+Secure the Velcro seams around the outline of your seat, pulling as tight as you can.

-- After the back piece is in place, slide the cover’s bottom piece over the lower cushion.
+After the back piece is in place, slide the cover’s bottom piece over the lower cushion.
 Line the seams line up with the contours.

-- Tuck the seat cover through the crease of your seat and run the tie-down straps from the front of the cover to the back.
+Tuck the seat cover through the crease of your seat and run the tie-down straps from the front of the cover to the back.
 Connect the straps to the back and tighten until it’s secure.

-- Put on the headrest covers and insert your headrests back into the seat.
+Put on the headrest covers and insert your headrests back into the seat.